Comprehensive Guide to Gear Oil: Applications, Maintenance, and Filtration

 What is Gear Oil?

-Gear oil is a high-viscosity lubricant designed explicitly for transmissions, gearboxes, differentials, and other machinery.
-Its primary functions include:
+Gear oil is a specialized high-viscosity lubricant used specifically for transmissions, gearboxes, differentials, and other devices.
+Here are its main functions:

 Applications of Gear Oil